Unsupervised classification of disordered patterns in an oppositely charged colloidal system: Applying Simulated Annealing

-Once the logarithmic relaxation is complete and thermal equilibrium is reached, the final configurations can differ significantly from the metastable states shown in Fig.~\ref{fig:phase_morphology}.
-In equilibrium, it is expected that the colloids form a phase-separated crystal in the Cluster phase, a lamellar-like crystal in the String phase, and an ionic crystal in the Coulomb Cluster and Coulomb String phases.
+Once the slowest relaxation is complete and thermal equilibrium is reached, the final configurations can differ significantly from the nonequilibrium phases shown in Fig.~\ref{fig:phase_morphology}.
+In equilibrium, the colloids are expected to form either a phase-separated crystal or an ionic crystal, depending on the competition between van der Waals and Coulomb interactions.
 To investigate the colloidal configurations near equilibrium, we use simulated annealing, a technique in which the temperature is gradually reduced from a value higher than the target temperature.
 This technique allows for effective sampling of equilibrium states of systems that exhibit slow relaxation.

-In the following simulations, the initial temperature is set to 20 times higher than 300 K and gradually reduced to 300 K. The results are shown in Fig.~\ref{fig:appendix2}.
-For the Cluster and String phases shown in Figs.~\ref{fig:appendix2}(a) and~\ref{fig:appendix2}(b), we observe well-developed cluster- and string-like structures.
-In the Coulomb Cluster phase shown in Fig.~\ref{fig:appendix2}(c), a mixture of short string-like and ionic crystal-like structures is found.
-For the Coulomb String phase shown in Fig.~\ref{fig:appendix2}(d), we can see that the ionic crystal-like structures grow much larger than those in the metastable phase.
-While the results in Figs.~\ref{fig:result4}(a),~\ref{fig:appendix2}(b), and~\ref{fig:appendix2}(d) align with expectations, Fig.~\ref{fig:appendix2}(c) displays an irregular structure that deviates from typical ionic crystals.
-This irregularity occurs because the parameters in Fig.~\ref{fig:appendix2}(c) lie near the boundary between ionic and non-ionic crystal regimes, leading to extremely slow relaxation.
+In the following simulations, the initial temperature is set to 20 times higher than 300 K and gradually reduced to 300 K. The results are shown in Fig.~\ref{fig:appendix3}.
+For the Cluster and String phases shown in Figs.~\ref{fig:appendix3}(a) and~\ref{fig:appendix3}(b), we observe well-developed cluster- and string-like structures.
+In the Coulomb Cluster phase shown in Fig.~\ref{fig:appendix3}(c), a mixture of short string-like and ionic crystal-like structures is found.
+For the Coulomb String phase shown in Fig.~\ref{fig:appendix3}(d), we can see that the ionic crystal.
+While the results in Figs.~\ref{fig:appendix3}(a) and \ref{fig:appendix3}(d) align with expectations, Fig.~\ref{fig:appendix3}(b) and (c) display an irregular structure that deviates from typical phase-separated crystals and ionic crystals.
+This irregularity occurs because the parameters in Fig.~\ref{fig:appendix3}(b) and (c) lie near the boundary between ionic and non-ionic crystal regimes, leading to extremely slow relaxation.